Ranzim/EnviroGram/README.md

 **Description:** This is the difference between the current air temperature and the Dew Point.
 *   **Why it matters:** It tells you how close the air is to being "full" of water.
 *   **Interpretation:**
-    *   **Near 0:** The air is nearly saturated.
-Expect fog, dew on windows, or high risk of mold on cold surfaces.
-    *   **Large Difference:** The air is dry and has a high capacity to absorb more moisture (high "evaporative potential").

 *   **Formula:** $D = T - T_d$

 ---